-Crown says murder accused 'just snapped' after arguing with mum
+The 111 call: 'I snapped' - Auckland man accused of murder of mother

 But the jury needed to focus on whether the cause of death was strangulation or the blow of the hammer, he said.

-The jury also needed to focus on the idea of murderous intent and whether the defendant suffered any mental illnesses, he said.
+And the jury also needed to focus on the idea of murderous intent and whether the defendant suffered any mental illnesses, he said.

 The trial is set down for two weeks.